omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 the function `f`, when called, will have `x` in its evaluation environment and `y` in the parent environment---which is the global environment---but `substitute` will only substitute the local variable, `x`.
 For `h`, it will know `y` as a local variable and `x` from its closure, but only `y`, the local variable, will be substituted.

 The actual environment that `substitute` use to find variables is given as its second argument.
 The default is just the current evaluating environment.
-We can change that by providing either an environment or a list with variable to value mappings.
+We can change that by providing either an environment or a list with a variable to value mapping.

 ```{r}
 e <- new.env(parent = emptyenv())